dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T763: Integration is a continuous and multifaceted process.
+### T763: Integration is an ongoing, multifaceted process.

 |Support|
 |---|